agilepro/software-craftsmanship/docs/Coding/Dates and Time/date0-date-value-types.md

 ![](date0-date-value-types-img1.png)

-A date/time value should be converted to a time zone ONLY in the user’s browser.
+A date/time value should be converted to a time zone ONLY in the user's browser.
 The browser knows the time zone that it is situated in, and the JavaScript within the browser can convert the epoch value to a string that can be displayed to the user.
 Similarly, when a user enters a date/time value, they should do so according to their timezone, but it should be converted immediately to an epoch value for sending to the server.

 There is no reason then that a server ever needs to handle a timezone.